Lt. Audie L. Murphy

 From the Stars and

-my mind shut off and my training and discipline took over.
-I did what I
+"I was scared before every battle.
+That old instinct of self-preservation is a pretty basic thing, but while the action was going on some part of my mind shut off and my training and discipline took over.
+I did what I had to do."

 Project Audie Murphy

 continue my research and assist other researchers from my massive data

 base.
 My main purpose is to help young people do book reports,

 speeches and to give them the motivation to stay interested in Audie.